 Lactic acid is known for its exfoliating effect on the superficial layers of the skin.
 This active ingredient belongs to the category of alpha-hydroxy acids (AHA).
 It helps to remove dead cells from the epidermis, in order to make the facial skin smoother, more radiant, and uniform.
 Discover all the information you need to know about this substance.

-Alpha-arbutin is an active ingredient that is increasingly present in cosmetic products because of its skin-lightening properties.
-It helps reduce the appearance of all types of pigmentation marks, such as acne marks, sun spots or even pregnancy masks.
-Side effects, contraindications, potential dangers?
-Typology informs you about the precautions to take when integrating this molecule into your routine.
+Arbutin acid, also known as alpha arbutin, is an active ingredient used in cosmetics for its brightening properties.
+It helps reduce the appearance of various types of hyperpigmentation, such as acne marks, sunspots, and melasma (pregnancy mask).
+Side effects, contraindications, potential risks… Typology provides guidance on the precautions to take when using arbutin acid.

 In dermo-cosmetics, several synthetic or natural active ingredients targeting dark spots and uneven skin tone exist.
 Alpha-arbutin or arbutin acid is one of them.
 It is a brightening (not whitening) agent derived from plants such as bearberry.
 Find here our advice regarding the frequency and timing of application of an arbutin acid skincare product.